LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

-#### Design of Pickle Bomb
+#### Design of Python Pickle Bomb

 Please refer this document for the pickle bomb design: https://www.linkedin.com/posts/yuancheng-liu-47b402174_deserializationabrattack-pickleabrbomb-cveabr2011abr3389-activity-7215623010290999297-ycMS?utm_source=combined_share_message&utm_medium=member_desktop

-#### Design of flask web shell attack script
+#### Design of Flask web Shell Attack Script

 We use the python flask framework to build the web host portal, to make the script can be easily inject in to victim, the HTML page part are integrated in the python program directly.
 The web page provides the text field for user to input the command they want to execute, after press the run button, the command execute result will be automated update on the page.
-The page update uses socketIO pub-sub design.
+The page update uses socketIO publish-subscribe design.

 The work flow is shown below: